M7OCM/mono890/README.md

 Radtel RT-890 custom firmware Series 4.

 20 December 2025 UK only MSI edition.
-I have removed the NOAA channels/alerts and replaced them with the 3 HMCG Maritime Safety Information (MSI) Broadcast Channels (92, 93 and 94). [see here for more information](https://www.gov.uk/maritime-safety-weather-and-navigation)
+I have removed the NOAA channels/alerts and replaced them with the 3 HMCG Maritime Safety Information (MSI) Broadcast Channels (92, 93 and 94).
+[See here for more information](https://www.gov.uk/maritime-safety-weather-and-navigation)

 To use this feature firstly designate a shortcut long press key (eg #5 which is default AM Fix).
 Select HMCG MSI WX from shortcuts menu.
 Long press to activate.
 It will scan these 3 channels until and a broadcast is received.
 To exit press PTT once.